Kennedy Polamalu: UCLA

 On January 13, 2016, UCLA announced that it has promoted Polamalu to offensive coordinator.
 Following the loss to California on November 26, 2016, Polamalu's contract at UCLA was not renewed.

-Vikings
+Minnesota Vikings

 In January 2017, the Minnesota Vikings officially announced the hiring of Polamalu as the team's running back coach.
-He was let go after the 2021 season.
+He, along with the rest of the coaching staff was let go after the 2021 season.